shannaniggans/cyberanode/.github/ISSUE_TEMPLATE/company-registration-request.md

 ---

-## To register, companies must mee the following criteria:
+## To register, companies must meet the following criteria:

 * Deliver cybersecurity products or services, category definitions can be [found here](categories.md)
 * Hold a valid Australian Business Number (ABN), operate in Australia, and employ staff in an Australian location.